-RIPTA CCRI-Warwick Transit Center Design and Development Proposal
+RIPTA CCRI-Warwick Bus Stop Design and Development Proposal

 One of the initiatives outlined in the Rhode Island Transit Master Plan focuses on improving connections throughout Rhode Island through a network of mobility hubs.
 These mobility hubs, or transit centers, will be the first point of entry into the regional public transportation network for many travelers, and connecting points for others.
 These new transit centers will provide an enjoyable user experience and build a strong relationship between the community and transportation providers.

-RIPTA is partnering with the Community College of Rhode Island to establish a new transit center on its flagship Knight Campus located in Warwick, RI.
-The CCRI Warwick Transit Center will be constructed within the existing busway and curb area used by RIPTA today.
-The transit center will include four bus stops, each sized to fit 40-foot buses.
+RIPTA is partnering with the Community College of Rhode Island to establish enhance bus stops on its flagship Knight Campus located in Warwick, RI.
+Bus stops at the CCRI Warwick Transit Center have been constructed within the existing busway and curb area used by RIPTA today.
+Featured improvements include four bus stops, each sized to fit 40-foot buses.
 Each bus stop shall have a well-proportioned shelter and will have such amenities as: